-Students on internship must maintain continuous registration in PSYC 999 regardless of whether they need the credits.
+Students on internship must maintain continuous registration in PSYC 999.
 When on internship, a student will be certified as full-time provided they contact Darby Wiggins (dwiggin3@gmu.edu) and request a ZREG 80 for each term they are on internship.